zsahinoglu/Sudoku/README.md

 # Sudoku
-In this repository, we learn how to use terminal input by user to enter a Sudoku puzzle into a solver written in Java.
-The solved puzzle is then output back onto the terminal.
+In this repository, we teach Java programming by solving a given Sudoku puzzle in different ways.